doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 1. [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md)

 # Introduction
-This is my personal mod list for Morrowind, with an emphasis on performance and preserving the original character of the game.
+This is my personal mod list for Morrowind, with an emphasis on performance and preserving vanilla aesthetics.
 This is the result of years of messing around, learning the tools, and curating mods that don't suck but actually rule, man.

 For the definitive setup and mod guide, see Sigourn's [Morrowind++](https://github.com/Sigourn/morrowind-improved).
 Beginners might also consult Danae's [Morrowind First Time](http://danaeplays.thenet.sk/morrowind-first-time/) guide.
 Some of the structure of this guide (particularly the setup section) has been adapted from Sigourn's.